Sore or painful tongue

 If you have a sore or painful tongue, there may be an underlying problem that needs treating.

-You shouldn't use the information on this page to diagnose yourself.
+Do not use this information to diagnose yourself.
 You should always leave that to a healthcare professional.

 In some people, the patches can feel sore or sensitive when consuming certain foods and drinks.